 Overall, aquatic habitat in the analysis area includes a mixture of rivers, streams, reservoirs, lakes, ponds, wetlands, springs, seeps, and swamps.
 River and stream habitats consist of perennial, intermittent, and ephemeral waterbodies.
 Perennial streams contain water and wetted habitat continuously during a normal or average year, while intermittent (sporadic or periodic flows) and ephemeral (short-lived or transitory flow) provide temporary habitat for fish and other aquatic species.
-Important aquatic habitat in the analysis area is based on ecologically significant stream segments that are identified in the Texas Conservation Action Plans (TPWD 2012a-d).
-Ecologically significant stream segments are river and stream segments with ecological value, as defined by the Texas Water Development Board (Texas Administrative Board in coordination with TPWD) (TAC, Rule 352.2).
+Important aquatic habitat in the analysis area is based on ecologically significant stream segments that are identified in the Texas Conservation Action Plans (TPWD 2012a-d) and waterbodies that support special status species, as discussed for each of the study areas.
+Ecologically significant stream segments stream segments are river and stream segments with ecological value, as defined by the Texas Water

+Development Board (Texas Administrative Board in coordination with TPWD) (TAC, Rule 352.2).
 The following criteria are used to define streams with unique ecological value:

-- Biological Function-Stream segments which display significant overall habitat value including both quantity and quality considering the degree of biodiversity, age, and uniqueness observed including terrestrial, wetland, aquatic, or estuarine habitat; - Hydrologic Function-Stream segments which are fringed by habitats that perform valuable hydrologic functions related to water quality, flood attenuation, flow stabilization, or groundwater recharge and discharge;

-- Riparian Conservation Areas-Stream segments which are fringed by significant areas in public ownership including state and federal refuges, wildlife management areas, preserves, parks, mitigation areas, or other areas held by government purposes, or stream segments which are fringed by other areas managed for conservation purposes under a governmentally approved conservation plan; - High Water Quality/Exceptional Aquatic Life/High Aesthetic Value-Stream segments and spring resources that are significant due to unique or critical habitats and exceptional aquatic life uses dependent on or associated with high water quality; or - Threatened or Endangered Species/Unique Communities-Sites along streams where water development projects would have significant detrimental effects on state or federally listed threatened or endangered species, and sites along streams considered to be significant due to the presence of unique, exemplary, or unusually extensive natural communities.
+- Biological Function-Stream segments which display significant overall habitat value including both quantity and quality considering the degree of biodiversity, age, and uniqueness observed including terrestrial, wetland, aquatic, or estuarine habitat; - Hydrologic Function-Stream segments which are fringed by habitats that perform valuable hydrologic functions related to water quality, flood attenuation, flow stabilization, or groundwater recharge and discharge; - Riparian Conservation Areas-Stream segments which are fringed by significant areas in public ownership including state and federal refuges, wildlife management areas, preserves, parks, mitigation areas, or other areas held by government purposes, or stream segments which are fringed by other areas managed for conservation purposes under a governmentally approved conservation plan; - High Water Quality/Exceptional Aquatic Life/High Aesthetic Value-Stream segments and spring resources that are significant due to unique or critical habitats and exceptional aquatic life uses dependent on or associated with high water quality; or - Threatened or Endangered Species/Unique Communities-Sites along streams where water development projects would have significant detrimental effects on state or federally listed threatened or endangered species, and sites along streams considered to be significant due to the presence of unique, exemplary, or unusually extensive natural communities.